The branded hand of Captain Jonathan Walker

 on the blue toolbar.

 Choose an alternate description of this item written for these projects:

 [ This description is from the project: Witness to America's Past ]

 The letters "S.S.," for slave stealer, were branded on the hand of Captain Jonathan W. Walker, an ardent abolitionist, as shown in this dramatic photograph.
 Walker was born in Harwich on Cape Cod in 1799 and spent his early years between the shipyard and the sea.
-His life-long interest in the abolition of slavery probably began in 1835 when he went on an expedition to Mexico to assist in the colonization of escaped American Black slaves, and he was also one of the conductors along the underground railroad.1
+His life-long interest in the abolition of slavery probably began in 1835 when he went on an expedition to Mexico to assist in the colonization of American Black slaves seeking freedom, and he was also one of the conductors along the underground railroad.1

 The event did not deter Walker from spreading the abolitionist word.
 His fine was paid by Northern abolitionists, and between 1845 and 1849 he lectured throughout the country on antislavery subjects.3 He settled in Muskegon County, Michigan, where he died in 1878; a monument to him was unveiled there in the same year.4 John Greenleaf Whittier, the poet and abolitionist, paid tribute to Walker in his poem "The Branded Hand" which first appeared in a book of abolitionist poetry entitled Voices of Freedom in 1846 and included the passage:

 Then lift that manly right-hand, bold ploughman of the wave!

 Its branded palm shall prophesy, "SALVATION TO THE SLAVE!"